kammitama5/kammitama5.github.io/_posts/2018-3-5-Monday-March-5th.md

 <img src="/images/hasky/has_001.png" width="200">

 - This is um..the simplest of simple-setups, I guess.
-I have it on a Linux machine, but this version of Stack is on Windows.
+I have it on a Linux machine also, but this version of Stack is on Windows.
 I had never done that before, so I'm happy it worked.

 ## My thoughts so far